Living with Daily Worry & Chronic Stress

-Generalized Anxiety Disorder (GAD) affects over 6.8 million adults in the usually.
+Generalized Anxiety Disorder (GAD) affects over 6.8 million adults in the US.
 It is a condition characterized by persistent and excessive worry about a number of different stressors.
 People living with GAD experience bias toward certain anticipatory stressors such as fears about financial security, failing health, wellbeing of others, negative consequences, or other common themes related to “general” life issues.

 GAD is diagnosed when a person finds it difficult to control worry on more days than not for at least six months.